khana7/BeautySalon/README.md

-This website is about Beauty Salon , Khanaiym Belekova COM-19 Made by using React and JS
+This website is about Beauty Salon , Khanaiym Belekova COM-19

+Made by using React and JS

+Contains : Nav bar, Header, Footer with contacts, and layout

 Commits in files, components and js files